 2021-2022

-A white drape embroidered with a couplet—“I snuggle into the wedding chamber from my tomb bed, my shin is the lintel; I snuggle into the tomb bed from my wedding chamber, my hair is the quilt, the spirit-guiding streamer”—hangs like a shroud across the space.
-Its form draws from traditional Chinese funeral décor, standing in stark contrast to the red bridal veil prepared for the bride.
-Beneath these opposing fabrics, the performance unfolds: a “ghost bride” sits before a mirror.
-Her wedding belongs to a funeral that was never hers.
-The red makeup accumulates in vain—layer upon layer—yet evades the capture of the infrared camera, dissolving at the threshold between visibility and disappearance.
+A white drape embroidered with a couplet—“I snuggle into the wedding chamber from my tomb bed, my shin is the lintel; I snuggle into the tomb bed from my wedding chamber, my hair is the quilt, the spirit-guiding streamer”—hangs across the space.
+Drawing from traditional Chinese funeral décor, it contrasts sharply with the red bridal veil prepared within the same installation.
+Before a mirror, a “ghost bride” adorns herself.
+Her wedding is subordinated to a funeral never meant for her.
+Layers of red makeup accumulate, yet evade the infrared camera, dissolving at the threshold between visibility and disappearance.

 2021, performance installation, 20 min; embroidered fabric, infrared camera, laptop, monitor, sound, live narration (Miyoung Chang and Alexandra Martens Serrano).
 With the Dutch Art Institute (DAI) at Posttheater, Arnhem, The Netherlands, August 30, 2021.
 Photo by Baha Görkem Yalım and Michael Fischer